 Prairie Centre Credit Union has an experienced Executive Management team who work with the Board of Directors to establish policies and determine our strategic direction.
-Our Executive team are responsible to oversee the operations of the credit union within the context of strategies and policies approved by the directors.
-The Executive team report to the Board of Directors and committees on a regular basis with progress relative to the annual business plan.
-The Executive team work together with management and staff to develop processes that serve our member needs while ensuring we appropriately manage risk and adhere to compliance requirements.
+Our Executive Management team is responsible to oversee the operations of the credit union within the context of strategies and policies approved by the Board of Directors.
+The Executive Management team reports to the Board of Directors and committees on a regular basis regarding progress relative to the annual business plan.
+The Executive Management team works together with management and staff to develop processes that serve our member needs while ensuring we appropriately manage risk and adhere to compliance requirements.
+In 2022, we will see Blair Wingert, our current Chief Operating Officer, start as the Chief Executive Officer, replacing Al Meyer, who has been in this position since 2000.